(A) Purpose

 (e) If requested, provide accurate and complete reports on

-candidates to the respective college dean, president or university
+candidates to the respective college dean, provost, president or university

 counsel.